-One of the three components of the data governance framework is having a knowledge base, a central repository, that is open to all consumers and creators.
+One of the three components of the data governance (data intelligence) framework is having a knowledge base, a central repository, that is open to all consumers and creators.
 This blog post is about who uses a data governance knowledge base (the place where all the data governance related content is stored), how people use a knowledge base, and the importance of content interdependencies.
 There is real value in trying to consolidate data governance related information together into a single centralized knowledge base to find both collisions and dependency between the information.

 Think about who are the people going to interact with this knowledge base and interact with data governance in general.
 You have your consumers and requesters of data.
 And they are asking for reports or have questions about current reports.
 You also have your analysts and report creators.
 Then you have your data stewards (functional and technical) who are doing oversight and review over this content.
 There are others who are involved as well.
 All these people have a role to play in data governance and have interest in contributing or finding answers to information about your data.
 You want to make this knowledge base as open as possible to everyone that needs it.

 How would these people be using that knowledge base?
 Here are some examples: